 (Insert any items not subject to the withholding of retainage, such as general conditions, insurance, etc.)

-« »
+«NA »

 § 11.1.8.2 Reduction or limitation of retainage, if any, shall be as follows:

 (If the retainage established in Section 11.1.8.1 is to be modified prior to Substantial Completion of the entire Work, insert provisions for such modification.)